Global Self Storage (SELF)

 Capital Expenditures

-- Property operations expense, which can include capital expenditures for repairs and maintenance, increased to $4.7 million in 2024 from $4.5 million in 2023.
-This increase was attributed primarily to higher expenses for employment, administrative, repairs and maintenance, and insurance.
+- In 2024, property operations expense, which can include capital expenditures for repairs and maintenance, increased to $4.7 million from $4.5 million in 2023, primarily due to increased expenses for employment, administrative, repairs and maintenance, and insurance.

-- The company's strategic business plan includes investments in property expansions and upgrades to maximize financial performance and stockholder value.
+- The company's strategic business plan emphasizes funding expansion projects at existing properties to maximize financial performance and stockholder value.

 Latest Trefis Analyses